kipkorirgideon/wallet-service/README.md

   `query.order_by(Transfer.created_at.desc()).all()` and sums in Python.
 This can cause latency if the endpoint gets polled a lot from the mobile app.
 - To fix this, push the summation into SQLAlchemy instead of pulling rows and summing in Python.
-  Also drop the `order_by` — ordering isn't needed when summing.
+  Also drop the `order_by`.
+Ordering isn't needed when doing summation.

 ## Review Highlights Summary